skyzyx/resume/README.md

 Some things which happened later that either proved our premises true or false:

-* Developed CleerPeer, an efficient peer-to-peer (P2P) protocol known as the "Hive-based Peer-to-Peer Network" ([US Patent US8103870B2](https://patents.google.com/patent/US8103870B2/en?inventor=Ryan+Parman)), which improved upon the performance and efficiency of existing protocols like BitTorrent.
-Addressed and solved multiple performance and efficiency issues present in the original BitTorrent protocol.
-Some of these enhancements were later reflected in BitTorrent Pro.
-[BitTorrent Inc.](https://www.crunchbase.com/organization/bittorrent) is still struggling to monetize the protocol.
+* Developed CleerPeer, an efficient peer-to-peer (P2P) protocol, which improved upon the performance and efficiency of existing protocols like BitTorrent.
+Addressed and solved multiple performance and efficiency issues present in the original [BitTorrent protocol](https://www.bittorrent.org/beps/bep_0000.html).
+(U.S. Patent filing US8103870B2 [“Hive-based Peer-to-Peer Network”](https://patents.google.com/patent/US8103870B2/en?inventor=Ryan+Parman).)

 * Contributed to early concepts in peer-to-peer (P2P) digital content delivery with CleerPeer (c.
 2007).
 These ideas have since been realized in technologies like [IPFS](https://ipfs.tech), which empowers P2P-based distribution of digital content.